 All faculty members hold regular office hours to discuss students’ progress and performance in their courses.
 The dean of student services, the associate and assistant deans, and other members of the dean’s staff are also available to discuss educational and personal concerns.

-In the academic resource center, housed in the Dorothy Johansen House (DoJo), peer tutors provide drop-in tutoring for many introductory courses and several skill areas, including biology, chemistry, economics, physics, and statistics, as well as quantitative skills and writing.
-As fellow students, peer tutors have a deep understanding of Reed's approach to academics.
+Academic support services, housed in the Dorothy Johansen House (DoJo), offers academic coaching, individual peer tutoring, and drop-in tutoring for many introductory courses and several skill areas, including writing, biology, chemistry, economics, physics, and statistics, as well as quantitative skills and academic/study skills.
+Professional staff members offer coaching in skills such as reading effectively, studying for exams, and time management, as well as focused quantitative skills for math, science, and social science courses.
+Peer tutors are fellow undergraduates who have a deep understanding of Reed's approach to academics.
 Writing center tutors help with all stages of the writing process for assignments in any class, including thesis.
-Students who wish to improve their math skills for social and natural science classes can utilize the quantitative skills center.
 In the library, the math center provides collaborative study space to students in Reed math courses, and language center tutors offer assistance in writing, reading, speaking, and understanding the modern languages taught at Reed.

-In addition to drop-in tutoring, qualified Reed students of advanced standing provide students with one hour per week of individual tutoring for many classes.
+Qualified Reed students provide peer tutoring on a drop-in basis or an individual basis (up to one hour per week for courses with tutors) for many classes.
 Tutors have been recommended by their professors and are trained to provide not answers, but guidance.

 These free resources are available to students at all stages of their Reed career; students should discuss with their adviser how academic support can help them manage the demands of Reed's challenging coursework.